Team USA won its third straight men's epee title at the Veteran World Championships in Cairo. Photo Credit: Brandon Dyett.

 The U.S. delegation finishes the competition with 22 medals, the highest Vet World medal total in Team USA’s history.
 The United States’ previous record was 20 set in 2016.

-Team USA also became the only country in the history of the Veteran World Championships to medal in all six team events.
+Team USA also became the only country in the history of the Veteran World Championships to medal in all six team events at a single Worlds.

 The 22 medals and six golds tops the medal count.
 Italy finished in second with 15 while Germany tallied 13.

 The men’s épée team included the +70 silver medalist in Bruno Goossens (Jacksonville, Ore.), who, along with 50-59 fencer Jon Normile (Millburn, N.J.), has now fenced on all three gold medal-winning teams.

 Two-time individual Vet World Champion Walter Dragonetti (Las Vegas, Nev.) and 2016 bronze medalist Daryl Taylor (Los Angeles, Calif.) – both members of last year’s championship team – represented the United States in the 60-69 age category.

 Three-time Vet World Team member Rick Watrall (Mahwah, N.J.) and two-time team member Jeffrey Spahn (Clinton Corners, N.Y.) completed the six-member team.

 After going 2-1 in pools, Team USA did not drop a bout in either of its first two matches, defeating the Netherlands, 30-17, and Germany, 30-23, to reach the medal rounds.

 In the semifinals, the United States faced a 4-3 deficit to Sweden after the first bout, but won the final five for a 30-20 victory and a chance to defend its title.